 He looked at the short grass around himself for clues.
 He was from the city and had no tracking skills, all he could tell from the grass was that it was short (who was mowing it?) without anything obvious like footprints or tyre tracks.
 He reasoned there was nothing further to be learned from staying here.
 Which meant he should move.
 In which direction?
 This was too much to ask of the recently deceased.
 He thought for a minute.
 Until he could find any answers or alternative he’d have to think survival.
 Which meant his first priority would have to be water.
 He set off at a careful walk downhill.

 Water, fire.
 Oh god, how to make fire?
 Flint, and tinder?
 Rubbing sticks together?
 He’d read about it and seen it on telly.
 He had never tried himself.
 Does it have to be flint?
 What does flint look like?
 What is tinder?
 Oh god, oh god.
 I’m going to die.
 Again.
 Then food and clothes.
 He was fighting a rising panic.
 He had no training or survival skills.
 The grass under his feet gave way to roots and twigs as he transitioned from the glade to the trees.
-Shoes, he realised.
+Shoes, he added.
 Shoes are right up there on the to-do list.
 The land was still falling away in front of him so he gingerly walked on into the trees.

 He’d been on walks before.
 In the country.
 Through woods.
 He’d never tried it naked before.
 Each footfall was uncomfortable, the branches scratched at his naked skin, and above all else he felt vulnerable.
 As a token gesture he snapped off a branch to carry as a club.
 He supposed the usual fear of getting lost in the forest was entirely redundant when he was lost in a whole reality.